|

 love for the art.
 I guess like in everything else in life…expansion brings good

 and bad things at the same time.
+Regardless of style, flexibility and

 adaptability is the most important aspect to survive in both combat and life.